Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 15.md

         - THEY ARE BOTH PRONE
 - ROUND 3
     - Camille
-        - Sends their ==Spiritual Weapon== to Vallen as a bonus action
+        - Sends their <span style="color:rgb(197, 124, 22)">Spiritual Weapon</span> to Vallen as a bonus action
-        - They tell Vallen that they “need to talk”, but they still need his help -- so they cast ==Haste== on him
+        - They tell Vallen that they “need to talk”, but they still need his help -- so they cast <span style="color:rgb(197, 124, 22)">Haste</span> on him
     - Vallen
         - Pours a Healing Potion onto Cordelia as an action (she’s healed for 10)
         - Teleports behind OSIRIS and attacks with the Camille’s sword